GNU/Linux

 3Error in configuration file

-4Rsync error (exit code 4 can only occur with the -x option)
+4Rsync error (this exit code can only occur with the -x option)

-When the user quits from a menu, the exit code will always be 0.
+When the user quits srsync from a menu, the exit code will always be 0.

 Often used rsync options

-Below a list of rsync option you might want to use:
+Below a list of rsync options you might want to use.

 -a, --archive archive mode